spencer-shadley/completed-class/07-project-1-part-one/hw/README.md

 - Use at least two server-side APIs

-- Use a CSS library _other than_ Bootstrap
+- Use a new CSS library

 - Be interactive (i.e: accept and respond to user input)